teduard/real-todo-app/README.md

 - in /client: npm install && npm run build
 - visit application at localhost://3001

+In order to run a Redis instance we either need to setup a free-tier option in a RedisLabs.com account(used for deployment on Heroku also), or have Docker locally installed, with the `docker/redis/run_redis.sh -start` command executed.

-A valid UserFront account, a valid email account and a Postgres server are needed.
-Also, at this point, in order to have all the available functionalities the .env file needs to be properly filled in:
+Also, a valid UserFront account, a valid email account and a Postgres server are needed.
+And at this point, in order to have all the available functionalities the .env file needs to be properly filled in:
 Field | Description
 ------|------------
 USERFRONT_PUBLIC_KEY | The public key from the UserFront account